 My journalism career began at the Saturday Telegraph Magazine, London, where I was fortunate to work alongside the wonderful Mick Brown who taught me to always ‘take the reader by the hand’.
 I could have stayed & worked my way up the ladder but my life took a left-turn when I went to India in my mid-twenties.
 In 1997 I moved to Delhi & worked as a freelance writer for the UK broadsheets following the breadcrumbs from one extraordinary story to another.
 That year I also won the Catherine Pakenham Award as Best Young Woman Journalist in the UK.

-Claire writes for numerous publications including the Saturday Telegraph Magazine, the Observer Magazine, Destinasian and the Australian literary magazine, Meanjin.
-She was a regular contributor to the Bulletin magazine before its demise, and currently contributes to the Sydney Morning Herald, Sunday Life, Marie Claire Australia and the Qantas inflight magazine, The Australian Way.
+Since then I’ve freelanced for numerous publications including the Telegraph, the Observer Magazine, Marie Claire, Qantas inflight magazine, The Australian Way, Destinasian, Sunday Life and the literary magazine, Meanjin.
+I was a regular contributor to the Bulletin magazine before its demise, and currently review books for the Sydney Morning Herald.